a

 • students residing together as part of a multiple family cohabitation

-• out-of-home care arrangements, including foster care, kinship care and permanent care.
+• out-of-home care arrangements, including foster care, kinship care, residential care and permanent care.

 Students seeking enrolment on sibling grounds should be residing together at the same permanent address and must be attending the school at the same time.